LudoMichaud/streamerLogger/README.md

 This application starts a live stream with ffmpeg, hosts it, as well as a web page using the Bitmovin Player to play the stream.
 The application logs all requests in the console.

+## Disclaimers
-for testing only, not meant for production
+For testing only, not meant for production.
+Use at your own risk.
+Partly generated with AI